 - your child’s academic situation, like their progress in school, or if they are part-time or full-time;

 - all kinds of resources the parents may have, like a bedroom for the child or the ability to help with schoolwork; and

 - each parent’s contribution to post-secondary education costs for the child or other children in the family.

 A judge can order a parent to help pay for college.
-If a judge decides to order a parent to pay for college, the Guidelines say the judge must consider how much the parent is paying for college when he or she makes the support order.
+If a judge decides to order a parent to pay for college, the Guidelines say the judge must consider how much the parent is paying for college when they make the support order.

 If your child support order does not say what happens after your child turns 18, and your child still needs support, you will have to file a new complaint.
 Talk to a lawyer to find out which complaint to file.